 IMPORTANT!
 Report Timing Summary does not cover the bus skew constraints.
 To report the bus skew constraints, you must run the $report_bus_skew$ command separately on the command line.
 There is no GUI support for this command.

-For a comprehensive Timing Signoff Verification methodology, see this link in the UltraFast Design Methodology Guide for the Vivado Design Suite (UG949).
+For a comprehensive Timing Signoff Verification methodology, see this link in the UltraFast Design Methodology Guide for Xilinx FPGAs and SoCs (UG949).

 Synthesis Analysis and Closure Techniques

 Using the Elaborated View to Optimize the RTL